gonzalezrostani/academic-web-Vale/content/authors/admin/_index.md

   <h2>Welcome!</h2>

   <p>
-    I am an Assistant Professor in the Department of Political Science and International Relations at the
+    I am Assistant Professor in the Department of Political Science and International Relations at the
     <a href="https://dornsife.usc.edu/poir/" target="_blank" rel="noopener">University of Southern California</a>
     and a Fellow of OpenAI’s
     <a href="https://openai.com/economic-research-exchange/" target="_blank" rel="noopener"><i>Economic Research Exchange</i></a>